-Lipids were solubilized in hexane, and fatty acid esters were transformed into their methyl ester forms using 2N potassium hydroxide in methanol.
-Individual fatty acids were isolated and quantified using gas-liquid chromatography on an Agilent Technologies 7890A system (Agilent Technologies, Palo Alto, CA, USA) equipped with a flame ionization detector (FID) and a split ratio of 20:1 (Morrison and Smith 1964).
+Lipids were solubilized in hexane, and FA esters were transformed into their methyl ester forms using 2N potassium hydroxide in methanol.
+Individual FAs were isolated and quantified using GLC on an Agilent Technologies 7890A system (Agilent Technologies, Palo Alto, CA, USA) equipped with a flame ionization detector (FID) and a split ratio of 20:1 (Morrison and Smith, 1964).
 The system used a DB-23 column (60 m, 0.25 mm i.d., 0.25 mm film thickness, Agilent Technologies), with injector and detector temperatures set at 250°C and 280°C, respectively.
-Oven temperature was initially set at 50°C for 1 minute.
-It was then increased at a rate of 25°C per minute until reaching 175°C. After that, the temperature was raised at a rate of 4°C per minute until it reached 220°C, where it was held steady for 18 min.
+Oven temperature was initially set at 50°C for 1 min.
+It was then increased at a rate of 25°C per min until reaching 175°C. After that, the temperature was raised at a rate of 4°C per min until it reached 220°C, where it was held steady for 18 min.
 Helium was used as the carrier gas at a steady pressure of 230 kPa.
-Chromatographic air and hydrogen were supplied to FID at flow rates of 400 ml/min and 35 mL/min, respectively.
-Methyl esters were identified by matching their retention times with those of standard fatty acid methyl ester (FAME) references (Supelco 37 component FAME Mix, from Supelco, St. Louis, MO, USA).
-Relative amounts of each fatty acid in samples were reported as percentages of the total FAMEs detected.
-The analysis included totals of saturated, monounsaturated, polyunsaturated, and highly unsaturated fatty acids, as well as the ratio of n-3 to n-6 fatty acids.
+Chromatographic air and hydrogen were supplied to FID at flow rates of 400 mL/min and 35 mL/min, respectively.
+Methyl esters were identified by matching their retention times with those of standard fatty acid methyl ester (FAME) references (Supelco 37 component FAME Mix, Supelco, St. Louis, MO, USA).
+Relative amounts of each FA in samples were reported as percentages of the total FAMEs detected.
+The analysis included totals of saturated, monounsaturated, polyunsaturated, and highly unsaturated fatty acids (UFAs), as well as the ratio of n-3 to n-6 FAs.